-The Underground street races of Hong Kong can be perilously exhilarating.
+The Sleeping Dogs Street Races can be perilously exhilarating.
 If you win, you get a hefty cash reward and bragging right, but if you lose, you stand to lose your ride, your life or worse – Your money.

 Once you’ve joined the racing scene, you’ll have access to the C-class car races after inheriting a formerly impounded race car, and B-class bike races after you earn your first safehouse and receive your starting motorcycle.
 For the rest of the races, however, you’ll have to cough up some cash and get an appropriate ride.

 Found at North Point, this C-class race is pretty easy, the only thing to watch out for is the road center divider near the end, when you exit a thin alley into the street.